EOEPCA/well-known-handler/README.md

 - [YAML](https://yaml.org/)
 - [Travis CI](https://travis-ci.com/)

-## Getting Started

-To get a local copy up and running follow these simple steps.

 ### Prerequisites

 This is an example of how to list things you need to use the software and how to install them.